sensille/litehm2/README.md

 - Risc-v toolchain
 - Xilinx ISE 14.7

-At the time of this writing a small patch to Litex (core) is needed, you can find it [here](https://github.com/enjoy-digital/litex/pull/1540).
+At the time of this writing a small patch to litex-boards is needed, you can find it [here](https://github.com/litex-hub/litex-boards/pull/506).
 Also make sure to get the master version of litex (core), as it contains a fix needed.

 To build, just type `make`. `./litehm2.py` only builds the SoC and generates the verilog files.
-The Makefile also conains a workaround for [#1502](https://github.com/enjoy-digital/litex/issues/1502).
+The Makefile also contains a workaround for [#1502](https://github.com/enjoy-digital/litex/issues/1502).

 The resulting bitstream is copied to the bitstreams folder.